kgiszewski/BasecampApiNet/README.md

 This is a WIP .NET API wrapper for the BCX API for Basecamp.
 It returns staticly typed models and all is needed is the accountId, username and password.

+##Install##
+Depends on `Newtonsoft.Json` so you will need that if you don't already have it.

+Otherwise you just need the current DLL in the release section.

+You can also install via NuGet: https://www.nuget.org/packages/BasecampApiNet/1.0.0

 ##Syntax Example##

 ###All Projects###